IanMadd/academic/content/portfolio/refind.md

 ## Unmount the rEFInd directory {#manualUnmount}

 You can restart your computer now and it will automatically unmount the ESP and run rEFInd after it restarts.
-If you want to continue using your computer without the ESP directory, enter the following command:
+If you want to unmount the ESP folder before you restart your computer, enter the following command:

 ```
 diskutil unmount /dev/disk0s1